Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Important: Protest documents are public records and cannot be returned.
 Please redact sensitive information such as birth dates, social security numbers, credit card numbers and/or bank account numbers.

 If you filed electronically, supporting documentation can be uploaded at that time.
-Documents can also be submitted to the County Clerk's Office via email, fax 402-441-8728, or by mail or in person at:
+Documents can also be submitted with the protest filing at the County Clerk's Office at 555 South 10th Street, Room 108, Lincoln, NE 68508.

-Hearings are scheduled for those who would like to discuss their property with a referee.
-Additional documentation can also be presented at this hearing.
+Phone hearings will be scheduled for those who would like to discuss their protest(s) with a referee.
+In person hearings will be scheduled upon request based on availability.
 The referee will consider all testimony and documentation prior to making a value recommendation to the Lancaster County Board of Equalization.